 Putting aside fear and learning to present myself in a non-threatening manner allowed me access to some of the innermost workings of the Klan organizations and the minds of their members.
 Of course, this did not happen overnight, but over time, doors that had been locked to all Blacks and closed to many Whites, were opened.
 I have learned through my unique odyssey to discover the roots of racism, that any non-violent form of communication is a mutual, positive way to exchange information even if there is disagreement.”

 The driving question behind Daryl’s quest has been “How can you hate me if you don’t even know me?”

 Throughout the book, Daryl recounts several times where he’s the first Black person with whom a Ku Klux Klan member had a conversation, let alone shared a drink.
 This is important to take note of.

 Many members of the Klan were raised in places where they never interacted with someone who looks different from them.
 This isolation makes it difficult for a person to get an accurate assessment of the reality of things because their formative experiences are filtered and incomplete.
-Depending on the environment of that filter and the narrative of the incomplete information, an isolated environment can become a hotbed for racial extremism.
+Depending on that filter’s environment and the incomplete information narrative, an isolated environment can become a hotbed for racial extremism.

 I would imagine that this is why extremism is much more common in poorer, less educated portions of rural America.In fact, an American county’s racial diversity, income, and education level are leading predictors of whether an organized hate group is present there.

-When life is hard (as it tends to be for anyone poor or uneducated), it’s easier to blame your problems on an entire group that you aren’t exposed to.
-If all you know is what you’re told or see portrayed in the media, then it’s not a surprise that you eventually come to hate an entire group of people.
+When life is hard (as it tends to be for anyone poor or uneducated), it’s easier to blame your problems on an entire group you aren’t exposed to.
+If all you know is what you’re told or see portrayed in the media, it’s not surprising that you eventually come to hate an entire group of people.

 6) Acknowledge the similarities before you address the differences